MavisImaging/GStreamer_Ubuntu/README.md

 python3 stream_camera.py
 ```
 ## 5. Debugging
-If you encounter the error: "no element 'mvsrc'":
+If you encounter the error: **"no element 'mvsrc'"**:

-##Copy the Plugin to the GStreamer Directory (replace ~/path/to/libgstmvsrc.so with the actual path to your libgstmvsrc.so file):
+## Copy the Plugin to the GStreamer Directory:
+Replace ~/path/to/libgstmvsrc.so with the actual path to your libgstmvsrc.so file.
 ```
 sudo cp ~/path/to/libgstmvsrc.so /usr/lib/gstreamer-1.0/
 ```